benschwarz/amnesia/README.markdown

     gem install amnesia

-### How to run it alongside your application
+### How to run it alongside your Rack application

 "config.ru":

     require 'amnesia'
+    rack_app = Rack::Builder.app do
+      map "/amnesia" do
-    use Amnesia::Application
+        run Amnesia::Application
+      end
+      run YourSinatra::Application
+    end
-    run Sinatra::Application
+    run rack_app

+### How to run it alongside your Rails application

+"Gemfile":

+    gem 'amnesia', '>=1.0.2'

+"config/routes.rb":

+    mount Amnesia::Application => "/amnesia"

 ### Then, cruise on over to `your-host.tld/amnesia`